About Kristian Stoffregen

 Background #

-My career has unfolded along three parallel tracks — enterprise industry, academic research, and university teaching — held together by a single question: how do people and organizations actually change when new technology arrives?
+My career has run along three tracks: enterprise industry, academic research, and university teaching.
+What ties them together is one question: how do people and organizations actually change when new technology arrives?

 Industry #

-I have spent years inside large, complex organizations — the Danish Broadcasting Corporation (DR), Microsoft, Danfoss, PwC, and CGI — working on knowledge management, enterprise software, and the architecture of large-scale change.
-During my years at Microsoft, I contributed to seven patent filings across enterprise knowledge management, user-interface design, data visualisation, and mobile technology.
-Today I work as a Business and IT Architect.
+I have spent years inside the Danish Broadcasting Corporation (DR), Microsoft, Danfoss, PwC, and CGI, working on knowledge management, enterprise software, and the architecture of large-scale change.
+At Microsoft I contributed to multiple patent filings across enterprise knowledge management, user-interface design, data visualisation, and mobile technology.
+That industry background still shapes how I teach and what I research.

 Research #

-I hold a business PhD from Copenhagen Business School, with a dissertation on knowledge management systems in practice, and have been a visiting scholar at Stanford.
-My published work spans from early persuasive-technology frameworks — cited hundreds of times and foundational to the field — to recent writing on AI-first digital transformation for small and medium-sized enterprises.
+I hold a business PhD from Copenhagen Business School, with a dissertation on knowledge management systems in practice, and I was a visiting scholar at Stanford.
+My older work on persuasive-technology frameworks has been cited a few hundred times since; my newer work focuses on AI-first digital transformation for small and medium-sized enterprises.
 For the full record, see Research and Publications.

 Teaching #